brainvisa/axon/sphinxdoc/sphinx/python.rst

 - :py:mod:`brainvisa.axon`: loading Brainvisa in a Python script.
 - :py:mod:`brainvisa.processes`: classes about processes and pipelines.
-- :py:mod:`brainvisa.config`: information about BrainVISA version.
 - :py:mod:`brainvisa.anatomist`: specialization of pyanatomist API for Brainvisa.
 Used by most of Brainvisa viewers.
 - :py:mod:`brainvisa.toolboxes`: Toolbox class representing a BrainVISA toolbox.
 - :py:mod:`brainvisa.shelltools`: functions to copy, move, delete files.
 - :py:mod:`brainvisa.workflow`: Conversion of a Process into a Workflow usable in :somaworkflow:`Soma-workflow <index.html>`.
 - :py:mod:`brainvisa.validation`: Definition of an exception that can be raised by processes validation functions.
 - :py:mod:`brainvisa.history`: Framework to manage history of processes.
-- :py:mod:`brainvisa.mutlipleExecfile`: A class to load several inter-dependent python files.
+- :py:mod:`brainvisa.multipleExecfile`: A class to load several inter-dependent python files.
 - :py:mod:`brainvisa.registration`: referentials and transformations management.